Yoakshat/Yoakshat.github.io/_pages/about.md

     <p>123 your address street</p>
     <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+Hey, I am Akshat or Yoakshat!
+Hopefully I didn't just give up my password to most sites, luckily it's a variation of Yoakshat with characters and numbers (that you can't guess)!
+Anyways, I love programming Artificial Intelligence, reading and writing even though I haven't read a full book end to end (like most highschoolers) in a long time, and thinking about healthcare.

+Just to call it out, I was in the AI field long before the AI trend started, though not as long as when Yann Lecun put out his infamous paper on Convolutional Neural Networks (I'd be in single-digits).
+I am a teenager, almost technically adult, and fortunately I'm still a Junior because of a technicality (yay I guess)!
+I don't have a favorite subreddit even though that's one of the main things this Jekyll theme wants me to put, but whatever.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.